deepjyoti30/ytmdl/README.md

                         the metadata (Default: false) --on-meta-error ON_META_ERROR
-                        What to do if adding the metadata fails for some reasong like lack of metadata or perhaps a network issue.
+                        What to do if adding the metadata fails for some reason like lack of metadata or perhaps a network issue.
 Options are ['exit', 'skip', 'manual']

 Playlist: